 The east elevation is likewise unadorned.
-In the 1903 portion of the building on the third story are located four one-over-one sash.
-On the 1922 portion of the building are six windows stacked above each other on each story, all with one-over-one sash.
+In the 1910/1911 portion of the building on the third story are located four one-over-one sash.
+At the far north end of the east elevation are six windows stacked above each other on each story, all with one-over-one sash.
 A ghost sign reading Paul Weise Furniture in an oval medallion is located at the second story.